Buzzer (aka Tone Alarm)¶

 A buzzer (or Tone Alarm) can be used to audibly indicate status changes for the vehicle.
 Depending on board capabilities, this can be an active device (only needs voltage applied to produce a single frequency tone), as shown below, or a passive piezo device driven by PWM capable of producing variable musical tones, as shown above.
 Some boards can use either type.

-If a passive piezo is used, it can play various sounds including the Arming buzz and Lost Vehicle Alarms (search for “Lost Copter Alarm” on this page , “Lost Plane” in the RCx_OPTIONS, for example, RC5_OPTION , or “Lost Rover” in the Auxiliary Functions).
+If an output capable of producing PWM is used with a passive piezo, it can play various sounds including the Arming sound, Mode Change sound, and Lost Vehicle Alarms (search for “Lost Copter Alarm” on this page, “Lost Plane” in the RCx_OPTION, for example, RC5_OPTION, or “Lost Rover” in the Auxiliary Functions).

 in order to use a passive piezo buzzer to play the musical notification tones, the autopilot firmware must have defined that capability to a pin with a timer in its build definition.
-This is not a capability that the user can add by parameter setup, unlike the use of an active buzzer by designating a GPIO capable pin with NTF_BUZZ_PIN .
+This is not a capability that the user can add by parameter setup, unlike the use of an active single tone buzzer by designating any GPIO capable pin with NTF_BUZZ_PIN.

 If an active buzzer is used, it can indicate the following: